aupasana/reference/recommended/books/tech.md

 - The making of a manager, by Julie Zhuo
 - An elegant puzzle, by Will Larson
 - Work rules!, by Laszlo Bock
-- The amazon way, by John Rossman
+- The Amazon way, by John Rossman